-- The Texas Holocaust and Genocide Commission(THGC) is committed to making its web site accessible to the widest possible audience, including people using assistive technology, according to the standards set forth by the World Wide Web Consortium (WC3) and the state’s Department of Information Resources (DIR) recommendations (per Texas Administrative Code (TAC) Chapter 206, Rule §206.50).
+- The Texas Holocaust, Genocide, and Antisemitism Advisory Committee(THGAAC) is committed to making its web site accessible to the widest possible audience, including people using assistive technology, according to the standards set forth by the World Wide Web Consortium (WC3) and the state’s Department of Information Resources (DIR) recommendations (per Texas Administrative Code (TAC) Chapter 206, Rule §206.50).
 In an effort to make the site accessible, our web pages:

 - Function on various software platforms